Character & Citizenship Education

 Programme for Active Learning (PAL)

 Primary 1 and 2 Xinminites participate in the Programme for Active Learning (PAL) during curriculum hours.
-Through PAL, students engage in diverse and enjoyable learning experiences that promote their holistic development across physical, cognitive, social, aesthetic and moral domains.
-Students develop socio-emotional competencies, including respect for others and responsible decision-making skills.
-The PAL modules are designed to build students’ confidence, nurture their curiosity, cultivate positive learning attitudes, and enhance their appreciation for group experiences and teamwork.
+Through modules such as Sports and Games, Outdoor Education, Performing Arts and Visual Arts, students engage in enjoyable learning experiences that support their holistic development across physical, cognitive, social, aesthetic and moral domains.
+PAL also helps students develop socio-emotional competencies, including respect for others, responsible decision-making, and teamwork, while building confidence and nurturing curiosity.

 CCE Conversations